-2.1.3 Prevention of workers exposure to chromium (VI) compounds in metal treatment
+2.1.3 Prevention of workers exposure to Cr (VI) compounds in metal treatment

-According to the International Chromium Development Association (ICDA) (ICDA, 2001), the most effective prevention of exposure is replacement of hexavalent chromium with trivalent, which has been shown to be feasible in some uses such as decorative chrome finishing.
+According to ICDA (ICDA, 2001), the most effective prevention of exposure is replacement of hexavalent chromium with trivalent, which has been shown to be feasible in some uses such as decorative chrome finishing (cf. section 3).
 Where such a change to the process is not possible it is necessary to achieve adequate control by other means.

-With some operations the emission of chromic acid (or other chromate) mist can be controlled by total enclosure of the process.
+With some operations the emission of chromic acid [or other chromate] mist can be controlled by total enclosure of the process.
 Where this is not reasonably practicable, it is necessary to achieve adequate control by providing efficient exhaust ventilation and/or by treating the electrolyte (plating solution) with a mist suppressant to limit the emission of mist into the workplace atmosphere.